pete-murphy/fp-ts-phrasebook/src/pages/option/index.md

 }
 ```

-Note that the return type went from `string | undefined` to `Option<string>`, so any one using this function downstream has to take that into account.
+Note that the return type went from `string | undefined` to `Option<string>`, so any one using this function downstream has to reckon with that and explicitly handle the fact that the value might be missing.
+(We'll talk about common patterns for extracting the value "out of" and `Option` below).
 The `map` here is nothing magic—it's just `Array.prototype.map`, which returns an empty array when called on an empty array, or transforms the inner values of an array when there are any.
 It's no accident that this is exactly how `map` works for `Option`; it safely ignores the `none` case and only applies the passed in function to the `some` case.